brichwin/tikz-render-service/README.md

 - **Never commit** `.env` files to version control
 - Add `.env` to `.gitignore`
-- Use environment variables in production deployments
-- Rotate API keys if exposed
 - Use separate keys for development and production
 - Monitor API usage in Anthropic Console
 - Set up billing alerts to prevent unexpected charges